rs-tml/rstml/README.md

   - Only valid Rust TokenStream can be unquoted text (no single quote text is supported, no unclosed braces, etc.)
   - Unquoted text not always can save spaces.
 It uses [`Span::source_text`] and [`Span::join`] to retrive info about spaces, and it is not always available.
   - Quoted text near unquoted treated as diferent Node, end library user should decide whenever to preserve quotation.
+  - There is feature "rawtext-stable-hack" that allows to use unquoted text in stable rust.

   ```html
   <div> Some string that is valid rust token stream </div>